MagaliFabre/neighborhood_app/README.md

 - The map refreshes results based on the user's location and allows movement.
 - Clicking a marker shows request details and a button to volunteer.
 - Users can send messages directly to requesters to organize fulfillment.
-- Requests disappear from the map after 5 volunteers or if marked as fulfilled.
+- Requests disappear from the map after at least 1 volunteers or if marked as fulfilled.

 #### Submitting a Request